About the Board of Directors

 Rich currently serves on the Editorial Boards for Journal of Vision and Annual Review of Vision Science, is a co-chair for the Gordon Research Conference on Eye Movements, and a member of the VSS Abstract Review Committee; he was also a Senior Editor for Vision Research.
 He has served on numerous grant review panels, was a member of the Admissions Committee and Executive Committee in the UCSD Neurosciences Department, served as a chair of the International Workshop on Visual Attention, and has authored several review articles on eye movements and visual attention, including the chapter ‘Eye Movements’ in the graduate textbook Fundamental Neuroscience.
 His work has been recognized through several awards, including McKnight Scholar and Technological Innovation awards.

-Martin Rolfs, Director
+Martin Rolfs, Treasurer

 Humboldt-Universität zu Berlin – Website – Term ends May 2027